-At Riverside Presbyterian Day School we believe homework is important work.
-Our teachers strive to assign homework that is purposeful towards supporting and reinforcing the children’s daily lessons.
+At Riverside Presbyterian Day School, our teachers strive to assign homework that is purposeful towards supporting and reinforcing the children’s daily lessons.
 Homework builds essential traits which are valued in our graduates.
 We intend homework to be developmentally appropriate, varied and a necessary action towards academic success.
 Homework serves not only to contribute to a student’s academic progress but also to develop intrinsic responsibility for one’s learning.

-As students enter the RPDS Lower School (Grades 1-3), homework is assigned progressively to appropriately support the academic foundation that is beginning to develop.
-1st Graders are emerging as readers and spellers.
+As students enter 1st - 3rd Grade, homework is assigned progressively to appropriately support the academic foundation that is beginning to develop.
+1st Grade students are emerging as readers and spellers.
 These skills require frequent drill and practice.
 A homework folder is sent home each week with assignments in spelling, reading and math.
 Parents are encouraged to guide children through the assignments.

-The approach to homework in the RPDS Upper School (Grades 4-6) is structured.
+The approach to homework in 4th - 6th Grade is structured.
 Homework is viewed as a natural opportunity to build responsibility, as well as cognitive and physical stamina in children nearing middle school.
 Homework is frequently assigned for the practice and reinforcement of skills.

 When independently completed by the student, assignments may be used by the teacher to informally assess student progress and comprehension.
 For these reasons, we ask parents to be supportive of upper school students but to allow them to do their own work.

 Most homework assignments are corrected in class so students may practice skills and test their own comprehension.
 Corrected assignments then function as the study guides for tests.
 A study period is provided within every school day so that homework may be partially or totally completed.